MySQL Index Tuning Basics

 To create an index, you need to use the EXPLAIN command.

-EXPLAIN gives you visibility into how the MySQL query optimizer executes your query.
+EXPLAIN gives you visibility into how the MySQL query optimizer executes your queries.

 Let's actually analyze the query.